 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's game at Foster Pavilion has the No. 6 Baylor Bears (12-0) matching up with the No. 23 TCU Horned Frogs (14-0) at 8:00 PM ET on January 3.
-Our computer prediction projects a 73-64 win for Baylor, who are favored by our model.
+Wednesday's contest between the No. 6 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) at Foster Pavilion has a projected final score of 73-64 based on our computer prediction, with a favored Baylor squad securing the victory.
+Tipoff is at 8:00 PM ET on January 3.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!